VArtzy/neocurl/README.md

 [neocurl-demo.webm](https://github.com/user-attachments/assets/bc010a08-54ac-4970-847b-743c18bc4848)

 Directly plug lightweight http client to your neovim without overwhelming setup and configuration.
-The neocurl plugin are designed for ease to use and getting work done fast so you can focus on your development!
-(No analytics/ telemetry)
+The neocurl plugin are designed for ease to use and getting work done fast so you can focus on your development! (no analytics/telemetry)

 ### Installation